soodaayush/bet-royale/README.md

 ## The Home Page

-The Home Page is where you can see the current bets that are active.
+The Home Page is where you can see the current bets.

 ## The Create Bet Page

 The Create Bet page is where you create bets.
-You have to set parameters such as: Name, Description Deadline, Results, etc. Remember, when setting a deadline and result, you are setting them in UTC time, so be aware of everyone's timezones when setting those parameters.
+You have to set parameters such as: Name, Description Deadline, Results, etc. Remember, when setting a deadline and result, you are setting them in UTC time, so be aware of everyone's timezones when setting the deadline and results parameters.

 ## The Betting History Page

+The Betting History Page is where you can see the history of all of the bets that have been made on the website.

+## The My Betting History Page

 The Betting History Page is where you can see your history of bets you have betted on.

-That's all you need to know when using this website!